 How To Make Happy Witch Hat Cookies For Halloween

 Do you like making Halloween cookies?
 I do and I make them every year, but somehow I haven’t shared a few of my favorites with you.
-Why haven’t I shared any witch hat cookies?
+Why haven’t I shared any witch-hat cookies?
 They’re cute and easy to make, but somehow I kept them to myself.
 Not one picture, not one bag of black royal icing, nothing, I should’ve shared them with you a million times but I didn’t.
 I should’ve taken pictures and told you how simple it is to decorate them, but I didn’t.

 Black food gel has a strong bitter taste and some people don’t like to use it for that reason.
-I totally get it.
+I get it.
 It can be really strong but there are ways you can make it without that strong taste.
 Some people use cocoa powder to make the royal icing dark so they only have to add a small amount of black food gel.
 Other people mix their leftover icing to get a dark base and then add a little black.
 The less black you use the less bitter the icing will become.

 If you’re making a cookie that requires a lot of black icing, you should experiment to find a way to make it that doesn’t taste bitter unless you like bitter.
 Some people love bitter tastes, but I’m not one of them.
-I like mixing leftover colors together so I can start with a dark base and add less black food color.
-Keep in mind, you don’t have to make black hats because you’re the boss of those cookies.
+I like mixing leftover colors so I can start with a dark base and add less black food color.
+Keep in mind, that you don’t have to make black hats because you’re the boss of those cookies.
 Make any color you want.
 Why not make a green or a purple hat?
 You should consider making any color that makes you happy with a taste you like.